google/xsecurelock/README.md

 `./configure` call.
 You can then run XSecureLock as `/opt/xsecurelock/bin/xsecurelock`.

-Also, in order to authenticate with PAM on FreeBSD, you must be root so you can read the shadow password database.
+Also, in order to authenticate with PAM on FreeBSD and NetBSD, you must be root so you can read the shadow password database.
 The `authproto_pam` binary can be made to acquire these required privileges like this:

 ```
 chmod +s /opt/xsecurelock/libexec/xsecurelock/authproto_pam